 3 Best ITIL Security Management Tools

-While, in theory, some small businesses may be able to get away with performing their ITIL event management process tasks manually, in 2019, just about every business should be using software to automate most of its ITIL functions.
-Of course, the mere act of purchasing software isn’t a substitute for understanding event management ITIL guidelines, but the right programs can be invaluable for fulfilling ITIL principles.
+While, in theory, some small businesses may be able to get away with performing their ITIL event management process tasks manually, just about every business should be using software to automate most of its ITIL functions.
+Of course, the mere act of purchasing software isn’t a substitute for understanding event management guidelines, but the right programs can be invaluable for fulfilling ITIL principles.

 I’m typically a fan of using SolarWinds products for event management.
-In fact, as shown below, the range of SolarWinds products helps illustrate the variety of different approaches to event management ITIL practices.
+In fact, as shown below, the range of SolarWinds products helps illustrate the variety of different approaches to event management practices.
 Each of the following tools has a different emphasis, but they’re all strong contenders for a business needing better ITIL event management solutions.

 1. Custom configurations built into a help desk with SolarWinds® Service Desk: This tool is all about leveling up the overall help desk experience for a business.
 With Service Desk, employees can submit their ticket requests and agents can provide faster and more consistent service.
 Features include ticket prioritization and a user-friendly interface, including a mobile app.
 Admin teams often struggle with managing IT changes, but Service Desk helps you structure releases and deployments, so you don’t cause business interruptions.
 One unique feature I like is that SolarWinds Service Desk captures real-time service desk data so you can compare against industry benchmarks, helping ensure your service stays top-of-line and compliant.